Urbanotopus/ngettext-unity/README.md

 ```

 ### Project Files
-Now, copy or clone the project to your Unity assets folder.
+Now, copy the `ngettext-unity` folder to your Unity assets folder.

 ## Example Usage